ESMCI/cime/doc/source/users_guide/create-a-case.rst

 refers to a model grid with a ne30np4 spectral element 1-degree atmosphere and land grids, gx1v6 Greenland pole 1-degree ocean and sea-ice grids, a 1/2 degree river routing grid, null wave and internal cism grids and an gx1v6 ocean mask.
 The alias for this grid is ne30_g16.
 Either the grid longname or alias can be used as input to **create_newcase**.

-CIME also permits users to introduce their own :ref:`<user defined grids <faq-user-defined-grid>`.
+CIME also permits users to introduce their own :ref:`<user defined grids <adding-a-grid>`.

 Component grids (such as the atmosphere grid or ocean grid above) are denoted by the following naming convention: